geekusa/nlp-text-analytics/README.md

 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/nlp-text-analytics/blob/master/README.md) as well as on the Splunkbase page.

 ### Known Issues
 Version 7.0.0 introduced an issue that causes errors in the ML Toolkit when using free or developer's license see [https://answers.splunk.com/answers/654411/splunk-710-upgrade-of-free-version-finalizes-searc.html](https://answers.splunk.com/answers/654411/splunk-710-upgrade-of-free-version-finalizes-searc.html).
-Has not been fixed as of 7.1.1.
+Fixed as of 7.1.2.
 Splunk SDK crashes when too much data is sent through it, gets a buffer error.
 See [https://github.com/splunk/splunk-sdk-python/issues/150](https://github.com/splunk/splunk-sdk-python/issues/150).
 Workaround would be to used the sample command to down sample the data until it works.

 ### Release Notes
-Fix removal of unicode escape characters on bs4 get_text option.
+Added related combined features algorithms--TFBinary, MinMaxScaler, LinearSVC, ExtraTreesClassifier